GLOBAL MARKETS-World stocks stall as U.S.-China tensions flare again

 That took Asian shares excluding Japan down 0.2% .MIAPJ0000PUS.
 Japan's Nikkei .N225, Hong Kong's Hang Seng .HSI and Shanghai blue chips .CSI200 all closed weaker.

-That kept MSCI's world equity index flat, after it approached the record reached in January 2018.
-However, the index is up almost 3% so far in November and is on track for the best month since June as investors flit in and our depending on the trade news .MIWD00000PUS.
+MSCI's world equity was index flat, after it approached the record reached in January 2018.
+However, the index is up almost 3% so far in November and is on track for the best month since June as investors flit in and out depending on trade war headlines .MIWD00000PUS.

 "People don't want to be caught on the wrong side," said Geoff Yu, head of the UK investment office at UBS Wealth Management.
 "It does reflect there's cash on the sidelines.
 If you can stretch the positive narrative, if the trade issue is out of the way for the time being, we might actually see a demand pick up."

-U.S. markets are closed for Thanksgiving, but equity futures for all three major indexes were down between 0.2% and 0.3% ESc1, YMc1, NQc1.
+U.S. markets are closed for Thanksgiving, but equity futures for all three major indexes were down around 0.1%, having clawed back some earlier losses ESc1, YMc1, NQc1.

-Data released on Thursday also showed that bank lending to euro zone companies in October rebounded, after dropping the month before.
+Data released on Thursday also showed that bank lending to euro zone companies rebounded in October.

-The British pound <GBP=D3> rose on Wednesday after a model for pollsters YouGov, which accurately predicted the 2017 election, said Prime Minister Boris Johnson was on course to win a majority in parliament at the Dec.
+The British pound GBP=D3 slipped however, after rising on Wednesday when a model for pollsters YouGov, which accurately predicted the 2017 election, said Prime Minister Boris Johnson was on course to win a majority in parliament at the Dec.
 12 election.

-However, the currency failed to build on its gains, trading steady against the dollar at $1.2926.
-It was little changed versus the euro after surging to its highest in nearly seven months at 85 pence in early London trading EURGBP=D3.

-Implementing Brexit by the end of January, as Johnson had promised, would leave him a "miniscule" 11 months to agree a trade deal with the European Union, analysts at Societe Generale told clients.
+Implementing Brexit by the end of January, as Johnson promises, would leave him a "miniscule" 11 months to agree a trade deal with the European Union, analysts at Societe Generale told clients.

 The Institute for Fiscal Studies - a British think tank - said that neither of the UK's major parties have credible plans to manage Britain's public finances.

-(Additional reporting by Elizabeth Howcroft and Tom Westbrook in Singapore; editing by Larry King)
+(Additional reporting by Elizabeth Howcroft and Tom Westbrook in Singapore; editing by Larry King, Kirsten Donovan)

 ((sujata.rao@thomsonreuters.com; +44 207 543 6176))